fsnow/gostable/README.md

 ### RunCommand

 Also handled in the CallExpr case, we flag all calls to RunCommand.
 The actual command is the first field name of the bson.D passed as the 2nd argument to RunCommand.
 A future modification is to *not* flag RunCommand where the command is successfully identified and is supported by the Stable API.
-See [analyzeRunCommand](https://github.com/fsnow/gostable/blob/0bd607bc7c09485dd59d03e7e50a4a9a00a030c0/common/analyzer.go#L266) for our attempt to find the command construction.
+See [analyzeRunCommand](https://github.com/fsnow/gostable/blob/0bd607bc7c09485dd59d03e7e50a4a9a00a030c0/common/analyzer.go#L266) for our attempt to find the command construction, which is limited to the same file where RunCommand is called.

 ### Structs